turnerbenjamin/mb230_productivity_and_workspaces/1. workspaces/2_configure_agent_inbox_including_custom_views.md

 Once this is saved, it should show as an additional view in the inbox on Workspaces.
 This can take some time to load.

+## Summary

+The inbox is a useful tool for agents allowing them to manage their workload with a single screen.
+We can customise views in the inbox to help agents to quickly view and prioritise their workload.